 If a scam passes detection and the number comes through, how can you tell scam numbers from regular numbers?
 With spoiled milk you look at the expiration date, check to see if the smell has turned rotten and if you’re really brave take a little taste test.
 Scam numbers aren’t spoiled milk, but similarly, you can ask yourself questions or run certain tests in order to detect a rotten phone number.

 A call is more likely to be a scam if the phone number looks odd and upon answering

 - The caller says there’s a problem with an unknown bank or another account

 - The tone of the conversation becomes heated

 - You have to give personal or company information to identify yourself

 - You need to act fast to take advantage of an offer

 Scam calls are harder to identify because of how short their lifespan is.
-Additionally, scammers use algorithms to make their calls look like a local phone number, when the call is really coming from across the country.
-With billions of scam and robocalls every year, enough people fall for the tactics of scammers to pay for these pesky calls to continue.
+Additionally, scammers use algorithms to make their calls look like a local phone number when the call is really coming from across the country.
+With billions of scams and robocalls every year, enough people fall for the tactics of scammers to pay for these pesky calls to continue.